Cruella (film): Music and soundtrack

-On March 31, 2021, it was announced that Nicholas Britell was hired to compose the film's score.
+Nicholas Britell composed the film's score.
 The score album was released on May 21, 2021, by Walt Disney Records.

 A separate soundtrack album for the film was released on the same day.
 Both albums feature "Call Me Cruella", an original song performed by Florence and the Machine, which appears in the end credits of the film.

 Release

 Theatrical and streaming

 Cruella was originally scheduled to be theatrically released on December 23, 2020, but it was delayed to May 28, 2021.
-The film received a PG-13 rating from the Motion Picture Association, "for some violence and thematic elements," making it the second live-action remake/spin-off of a Disney animated film to receive the rating, following Mulan.
+The film received a PG-13 rating from the Motion Picture Association, "for some violence and thematic elements", making it the second live-action remake/spin-off of a Disney animated film to receive the rating, following Mulan.
 On March 23, 2021, it was announced that the film would be released simultaneously on Disney+ with Premier Access in response to the COVID-19 pandemic.
 The film premiered at the El Capitan Theatre in Los Angeles on May 18, 2021, the first major red carpet premiere since the pandemic began.

 Tickets for the theatrical screenings went on sale on May 14, 2021, and it was announced that the film would also be screened in Dolby Cinema in select territories.
 It was first screened for critics the same day.

 Marketing

 A prequel novel titled Cruella: Hello, Cruel Heart was published by Disney Publishing Worldwide on April 6, 2021.
 Written by Maureen Johnson, the novel is set before the events of the movie, in 1967.
 It followed sixteen-year-old Estella and her encounter with Magda and Richard Moresby-Plum, two wealthy siblings who introduced her to the world of the rich and famous.

 A tie-in novelization of the film by Elizabeth Rudnick was published by Disney on April 13, 2021.
 A book titled Cruella's Sketchbook was also released on the same day.

 A manga adaptation of the movie by Hachi Ishie, titled Cruella: Black, White and Red was released by Viz Media on August 17, 2021.

 On May 28, 2021, MAC Cosmetics launched a make-up collection inspired by the film.

-On May 28, 2021, Disney+, in partnership with Social Tailors and Jeferson Araujo released an AR Effect for Cruella, where users could share stories on Instagram of themselves with makeup and visuals inspired by the new movie of the Disney character.
+On May 28, 2021, Disney+, in partnership with Social Tailors and Jeferson Araujo released an AR Effect for Cruella, where users could share stories on Instagram of themselves with makeup and visuals inspired by the film.